LVLMs and Humans Ground Differently in Referential Communication: Limitations

 Maintaining the quality of Prolific data collection requires monitoring in order to respond to occasional queries from participants, as well as some judgment calls about task completion and payment (e.g., participants who cheated were not paid, but their (human) partners were).
 We report our success and strategies for recruitment in Table~\ref{tab:prescreening}.

 Our analytic method for measuring lexical entrainment is a proxy for the kinds of painstaking coding done by human coders, likely underestimates entrainment, as it does not capture the full range of decisions that human coders make.
 The means shown in Figure~\ref{fig:ols_accuracy_efficiency_entrainment} do not identify the precise turn in which a particular pair has achieved a conceptual pact about a particular object.
 We have not yet analyzed all the transcripts for conversation repair or for so-called ``hallucinations.''
-We invite readers with an interest in additional analyses to examine the corpus, which we will make publicly available.
+We invite readers with an interest in additional analyses to examine the corpus, which is publicly available at \href{https://github.com/peterzeng/lvlms-referential-game}{https://github.com/peterzeng/lvlms-referential-game}.

 Regarding our prompting, we recognize that such explicit interventions are highly setup-specific and may not generalize beyond this experimental task.
 While this scaffolding was necessary to enable the LVLMs to successfully flow through and submit the task, such interventions can lead to unintended model behaviors.
-Ultimately, we concur with recent findings \citep{hua2024talk} that prompt engineering is not likely to be the solution.
+Ultimately, we concur with recent findings \citep{hua2024talk} that prompt engineering is not likely to be the solution to better human-AI collaboration.